kubeflow/community/proposals/bootstrapper-proposal.md

 - creation of namespace scoped resources (services, serviceaccounts, ...)
 - creation of IAP/GCP single signon

-The bootstrapper is run as cluster-admin although not all manifests require cluster-admin privileges.
+The bootstrapper is run as cluster-admin although not all phases above require cluster-admin privileges.

 ### RBAC rules for data scientists aren't utilized
 A data scientist is authenticated either as an admin or a google user (via IAP) but service account RBACs are used when running processes.
 Actions and their RBACs are shown below: